thycotic/dsv-docs/extensions/jenkins/index.md

 By *Default Vault Tenant*, enter your DSV tenent  (If your URL is company.secretsvaultcloud.com, then the tenent is *company*)

 By The *Environmental Variable Prefix* you will find that *DSV_* is there by default.
 This is automatically pre-pended to the name of the environmental varible that you assign later.
 This is to help avoid using reserved Jenkins names.
-You can make delete or change this as required.
+You can delete or change this as required.

 If you are using the European Union or Asia-PAC URL, then click **Advanced**.
 Here you will replace *com* with *eu* or *com.au* to accomodate the different URL - ie company.secretsvaultcloud.eu or company.secretsvaultcloud.com.au